akleemans/curling-season-scheduler/README.md

-# season-scheduler
+# curling-season-scheduler

-Schedule a season.
+Schedule a curling season.

 ## Deployment to Github pages